How “Loading & Exploding The Hips” Can Be VERY Dangerous To The Lower Back…

 “The overhand shot from a Croatian senior men’s national team player is recognized as the fastest shot in the world at 60 MPH (96.5 KPH).
 The overhand shot is the standard throwing motion in water polo.
 It is the same arm motion as a pitcher uses in baseball.”

 So, let’s think about this.
 In water, there are little to no Gravitational Forces, and the best human floating in water, can throw a volleyball-sized ball 60-mph?
 What do you think the speed would be if this person was floating in water and threw a baseball-sized ball instead?
 75-mph?
 80-mph?
 90-mph?
 Okay, so let’s say this top-of-the-food-chain water polo player throws a baseball floating in water 80-mph.
-You’re telling me a top-of-the-food-chain pitcher in the Big Leagues, throwing down a mound, can only throw 20-mph more (assuming 100-mph) than someone throwing the same ball floating in water?
+You’re telling me a top-of-the-food-chain pitcher in the Big Leagues, throwing down a mound, can only throw 20-mph more (assuming 100-mph) than someone throwing the same ball floating in water?!

 I dunno, but this begs the question, does the pelvis (and lower Lumbar), OR the shoulders (and T-Spine) contribute the most to pitching velocity AND Ball Exit Speeds?

 If you need to see more examples about this, then CLICK HERE for a swing experiment titled, “How Much Ball Exit Speed Does Pelvis Contribute To A High Level Swing?”

 Consider this Tweet from one of my readers…

 — Itim Na Panter (@Eaglzphan22) August 22, 2018